-There are currently no medicines specifically to treat PPA, but there are treatments that might help with some of the symptoms.
+There are currently no medicines available to slow the progression of primary progressive aphasia, but there are treatments that can often help with some of the symptoms.

-For example, your doctor can refer you to a speech and language therapist.
-The therapist will assess your speech problems and how they are affecting you and your family.
-They will help you find other ways to communicate if speech is difficult, including the use of electronic devices.
+Your doctor can refer you to a Speech and Language Therapist.
+The therapist will assess your speech problems and how they are affecting you or making everyday life difficult.
+They will help you find other ways to communicate if speech is difficult, including use of electronic devices.
 They can also help with eating, drinking and swallowing difficulties.

 Non-drug treatments for PPA

 There are several types of cognitive therapy that may benefit people with dementia.
 Cognitive skills can be described as thinking skills, and cognition is a word used to describe thought processes.

 Cognitive stimulation activities are designed to stimulate thinking skills and engage people who have dementia.
 They are often group-based and include games, with an emphasis on enjoyment.
 Cognitive stimulation can be provided by health or social care staff with appropriate training.

 The benefits of cognitive stimulation for people with dementia could include improvement in memory, thinking skills and quality of life.